-Surfshark is a fast VPN—under certain circumstances.
-In our tests, we didn't experience any connection issues whatsoever, and the connection speeds were actually quicker than usual.
+Surfshark is a reasonably fast VPN.
+In our tests, we didn't experience any connection issues whatsoever, and the connection speeds were good.

-When we tested the software on a UK data center capable of 1Gbps, we were slightly disappointed by the OpenVPN results – the average was a mediocre 165-170Mbps.
-However, switching to WireGuard made a huge difference, delivering speeds of 550-700Mbps – more than enough for just about any user.
+When we tested the software on a UK data center capable of 1Gbps, we were slightly disappointed by the OpenVPN results – the average was a mediocre 100-110Mbps.
+However, switching to WireGuard made a huge difference, delivering speeds of up to 475Mbps – more than enough for just about any user.
 However, this is a little slower than we saw in our last round of testing.

-On the whole, though, Surfshark can deliver excellent connections, and if you’re working with a regular domestic line of around 75Mbps it won’t have a drastic impact on speeds.
-If you want to make the most of a gigabit connection, though, Surfshark has proven it’s very fast in some circumstances – all we can say is to test the service yourself to see what performance is like in your locale, and claim back using the money-back guarantee if it’s not to your liking.
+On the whole, Surfshark can deliver excellent connections, and if you’re working with a regular domestic line it won’t have a drastic impact on speeds.
+If you want to make the most of a gigabit connection, though, providers like NordVPN and IPVanish almost double Surfshark's WireGuard speeds.